Moduli of spaces with prescribed homotopy groups: Classification of spaces

-Fix a space $X$ which we assume to be connected.
-In this case, we have an equivalence $X_{\leq 1} \simeq B(\pi_{1})X$ which we take as the beginning of the construction of $X$.
-Now assume that $n \geq 2$ and consider the map $X_{\leq n} \rightarrow X_{\leq (n-1)}$, it follows immediately from the long exact sequence of homotopy that all of the fibres are necessarily Eilenberg-MacLane spaces of type $K(\pi_{n}X, n)$.
+Let us move to the subject of Postnikov invariants.
+Let $X$ be a space, assumed to be connected, so that we have a (non-canonical) equivalence $X_{\leq 1} \simeq \B(\pi_{1}X)$, which we can interpret as a starting point of an iterative construction of $X$.

+If $n > 1$, we can consider the map $X_{\leq n} \rightarrow X_{\leq (n-1)}$.
+It follows immediately from the long exact sequence of homotopy groups that all of the fibres are necessarily Eilenberg-MacLane spaces of type $K(\pi_{n}X, n)$.
+The latter can be naturally assembled into an $\infty$-groupoid.